Rakeela/dragora-notes/Viceroy-Utopia-to-Dystopia-Technologies.md

 I was thinking that I could assemble a list of technologies by their order of virtue in these senses: how many people their pole of protection covers, and where they are on the bureaucracy-to-disaster scale.
 The result wouldn't necessarily be an optimal order of implementation in the game; the mechanical effects of the technologies would be disregarded for this purpose.

 Purely bureaucratics:
-These defy the sorting method used for the rest of the rankings, so I'll list separately the technologies whose downside I consider purely bureaucratic.
-These technologies become pathetic rather than dystopic in the event that their host territory collapses.
+These defy the sorting method used for the rest of the rankings, so I'll list separately the technologies whose downsides I consider purely bureaucratic.
+I estimate these technologies as becoming pathetic rather than dystopic in the event that their host territory collapses.
+This list is not 'ordered', and it may also be incomplete.
-1. Holistic Industrialization
+ * Holistic Industrialization
-2. Common Suffrage
+ * Common Suffrage
-3. Panarchic Retreat
+ * Panarchic Retreat
-4. Frictionless Highways
+ * Frictionless Highways
-5. Planned Urbanization
+ * Planned Urbanization
+ * Panarchic Symposium
+ * Industrial Overseer
+ * Distributed Desalination
+(Yes, I estimate the Industrial Overseer AI as also being non-dystopic.
+It's a specialist multiplier lacking intrinsic activation; if it starts making things worse, people will just stop working with it...)

 ---
 Back to [[The-Viceroy]]